175-151-Great Vocals

 Writer/Composer: Richard Rodgers / Oscar Hammerstein II (1947)

 This Italian star was blessed with rugged good looks and one of the most superb bass singing voices of the 20th century.
 He appeared in multitudes of Operas and easily made the transition to Broadway Theater and Movies in the 1950s.
 His vocal performances were described as smooth and flexible, and rich and powerful.
-His singing of this musical theater song opposite Mary Martin in the 1940s was a stroke of genius.
-Listen attentively as he softly concludes this number with the most beautiful high note imaginable for a bass singer…Simply Spectacular!
+His singing of this Musical Theater song opposite Mary Martin in the 1940s was indeed a stroke of genius.
+Will love triumph over racial and age differences?
+Listen attentively as he softly concludes this number with the most beautiful high note imaginable for a bass singer, recognized as one of the great moments in music history…Simply Spectacular!

 170. FANCY (1990)